 If a VSO goes through the Usual Process and is not content with their recommended allocation, they may still obtain ballot access.
 These are the steps:

-- Obtain 15% of signatures from the relevant Association population (either graduates or undergraduates).
+- Obtain 15% of signatures from the relevant Association population on the Primary Elections & Annual Grant Petitioning ballot (either graduates or undergraduates).

 - Obtain confirmation from the Elections Commission that the signatures the VSO submitted are valid.

 ***NOTE: All Annual Grants are subject to the predictability requirements laid out by the ASSU Constitution.
 As such, no VSO may petition for an expense that has not been documented as outlined in the Usual Process.

 If a group successfully petitions, their annual grant request will be placed on the ASSU General Election Ballot - alongside a statement from the relevant legislative body on why that body did not recommend your group's original budget request.